mitranim/espo/docs/html/partials/classes.md

 ## Classes

 Espo provides several utility classes.
-They're subclassable in ES2015.
-Properties and methods are enumerable.
-On some classes, methods are instance-bound.
+Some of them are intended for direct use, some should be subclassed.

 {{include('partials/ques.md')}}
 {{include('partials/observable.md')}}